RFID-Based Access Control System

 Part 3 - Building and Environment Setup

-Before coding the actual project, I will briefly sidetrack to build and flash a provided example project on my board.
-This step is necessary because this is my first time building a project using ESP32 microcontrollers.
+Before coding the actual project, I had to briefly sidetrack to build and flash a provided example project on my board.
+This step was necessary because this is my first time building a project using ESP32 microcontrollers.

-I used Expressif’s IoT Development Framework (ESP-IDF) which utilizes CMake and Ninja to build and flash projects to my board.
-I’ll be keeping this same setup for the rest of the project.
+I used Expressif’s IoT Development Framework (ESP-IDF) to build and flash projects to my board.
+I kept this same setup for the rest of the project as well.

 The example project simply blinks the on-board LEDs at even length time intervals.
 Here is the main function.